nefelitav/clone-detection/README.md

 The mass threshold parameter specifies the minimum subtree mass (number of nodes) value to be considered, so that small pieces of code (e.g., expressions) are ignored.

-- Sequence Detection Algorithm: detection of variable-size sequences of sub-tree clones, detect statement and declaration sequence clones
+2) Sequence Detection Algorithm: detection of variable-size sequences of sub-tree clones, detect statement and declaration sequence clones
-- more complex near-miss clones by attempting to generalize combinations of other clones
+3) More complex near-miss clones by attempting to generalize combinations of other clones